 1. Cream the butter properly

 To cream the butter, take your butter out of your refrigerator 1 hour before.
 The butter should be cold to the touch but warm enough to spread.
 Slice the butter into small pieces.
-After that, beat butter with sugar until the mixture increases in volume and become increasingly lighter in color.
+After that, beat butter with sugar until the mixture increases in volume and becomes increasingly lighter in color.
 Do not over mix the butter and sugar or it will lose the air you worked in and the cookies will not rise very well.

 2. Choose the right matcha

-Some of you may get confused about the difference of green tea and matcha.
+Some of you may get confused about the difference between green tea and matcha.
 Don’t confuse matcha with the same green tea that you drink at home or Japanese restaurants.
-The names are slightly deceptive, because green tea and matcha are used interchangeably, but they are actually slightly different.
+The names are slightly deceptive because green tea and matcha are used interchangeably, but they are actually slightly different.
 Matcha and green tea both come from the same plant, camellia sinensis, but they are grown and processed differently.

 Matcha is made from whole green tea leaves that have been pulverized into a super fine powder.
 Because the whole leaf is powdered and ingested, instead of just water infused through the tea leaves, matcha has significantly greater substances and deeper flavor than green tea.
 Moreover, you cannot grind the regular green tea to make matcha, considering matcha is made from shade-grown tea leaves.
 Processing regular green tea involves the leaves being left in the sun.
-Comparatively, matcha bushes are spesifically kept under cover to increase the chlorophyll and amino acid level in the leaves.
+Comparatively, matcha bushes are specifically kept under cover to increase the chlorophyll and amino acid level in the leaves.
 That is why matcha has a much richer flavor than green tea.

 3. Chop your chocolate chunks

 I chopped my own chocolate chunks instead of using chocolate chips.
 When you chop your own chunks of chocolate, the pieces come out in all different sizes.
-You cookies will hide a surprise in every bite as some cookies will have big chocolate chunks or even they only have little fragments of chocolate.
-I also like to use chopped chocolate because the the pieces tend to melt more than standard chocolate chips, which are designed to retain their shape when baked.
+Your cookies will hide a surprise in every bite as some cookies will have big chocolate chunks or even they only have little fragments of chocolate.
+I also like to use chopped chocolate because the pieces tend to melt more than standard chocolate chips, which are designed to retain their shape when baked.

 4. Make ahead

-You can make the dough ahead of time and refrigerate it for up to 3 days or freeze for up to 3 months.
+You can make the dough ahead of time and refrigerate it for up to 3 days or freeze it for up to 3 months.
 I like to scoop the dough into balls on a small baking sheet and freeze them until solid.
 Then, you can remove the balls to a ziptop bag, label the bag with the month and baking temperature, and place it in the freezer.
 You can either let the dough defrost completely overnight in the fridge or bake them frozen.
 If you bake them frozen, just bake the cookies longer for a minute or two longer.